dalecassidy/RoboND-Kinematics-Project/writeup_template.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 ##### Inverse Position:
-First we find the orthonormal vector representing the Z axis in the local coordinate frame of the' end-effector's orientation and translate backward from the end-effector by the length of the sum of d6 and the end-effector length.
+First we find the orthonormal vector representing the Z axis in the local coordinate frame of the end-effector's orientation and translate backward from the end-effector by the length of the sum of d6 and the end-effector length.
 This gives us wc (wrist center).